planecore/NotifyBot/README.md

 Copy the reply the bot sent and place it in CHAT_ID.

-Restart the container the NotifyBot is ready to go!
+Restart the container and NotifyBot is ready to go!

 ## Dependencies
 - Frontend: [React with Next.js](https://nextjs.org/)